AdobeDocs/journey-optimizer.it-IT/help/using/privacy/opt-out.md

 >[!NOTE]
 >
->In [!DNL Journey Optimizer], il consenso è gestito dallo [Schema di consenso di Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=it){target="_blank"}.
+>In [!DNL Journey Optimizer], il consenso è gestito dallo [Schema di consenso](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=it){target="_blank"}.
 By default, the value for the consent field is empty and treated as consent to receive your communications.
-You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=it#choice-values){target="_blank"}.
+You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=it#choice-values){target="_blank"} di Experience Platform.